-MS Singapore Limited and its Subsidiaries SFRS(I) 1-1.112 SFRS(I) 1-1.113 SERS(I) 1 1 10(a) Notes to the Financial Statements SFRS(I) 1-1.10(e) SFRS(I) 1-1.51(b)(c) For the financial year ended 31 December 2018 SFRS(I) 1-1.117 3 SFRS(I) 1-1.122 .
-Signi ificant Accounting Policies (cont'd) SFRS(I) 7.21 (t) Derivative financial instruments and hedging activities (cont'd) Derivative financial instruments and hedge activities - accounting policies are applicable from 1 January 2018 SFRS(I) 7.22 ii.
-Hedge accounting (cont'd) (b) Hedges of net investments in foreign operations SFRS(I) 9.6.5.13 Hedges of net investments in foreign operations are accounted for similarly to cash flow hedges.
-Any gains or losses on the hedging instrument relating to the effective portion of the hedge is recognised in other comprehensive income and accumulated in the foreign currency translation reserve.
-The gains or losses relating to the ineffective portion is recognised immediately in profit or loss, and is included in the other operating income.
-Gains and losses on the hedging instrument relating to the effective portion of the hedge accumulated in the foreign currency translation reserve are reclassified to profit or loss on the disposal of the foreign operation in the same way as exchange differences relating to the foreign operation as described in Note 3 (g) Foreign currencies above.
-Derivative financial instruments and hedge activities - accounting policies applied until 31 December 2017 The policy applied in the comparative information presented for 2017 is similar to that applied for 2018.
-However, embedded derivatives are not separated from host contracts that are financial assets in the scope of SFRS(I) 9.
-Instead, the hybrid financial instrument is assessed as a whole for classification of financial assets under SFRS(I) 9.
-Furthermore, for cash flow hedges that were terminated before 2017, forward points were recognised immediately in profit or loss. (u) Related parties SFRS(I) 1-24.9 A related party is defined as follows: A related party is a person or entity that is related to the entity that is preparing its financial statements ("reporting entity").
+MS Singapore Limited and its Subsidiaries SFRS(I) 1-1.112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) Notes to the Financial Statements SFRS(1) 1-1.51(b)(c) For the financial year ended 31 December 2019 SFRS(I) 1-1.117 3.
+SFRS(I) 1-1.122 Sig ificant Accounting Policies (cont'd) SFRS(I) 7.21 (t) Derivative financial instruments and hedging activities (cont'd) SFRS(I) 7.22 ii.
+Hedge accounting (cont'd) (c) Hedges of net investments in foreign operations SFRS(1) 9.6.5.13 Hedges of net investments in foreign operations are accounted for similarly to cash flow hedges.
+Fair value changes on the hedging instrument relating to the effective portion of the hedge is recognized in foreign currency translation reserve through other comprehensive income.
+The remainder is recognized immediately in profit and loss.
+SFRS(I) 9.6.5.14 Upon the disposal or partial disposal of the foreign operation, the cumulative fair value change on the hedging instrument that has been accumulated in the foreign currency translation reserve is reclassified to profit and loss through other comprehensive income. (u) Related parties SFRS(I) 1-24.9 A related party is defined as follows: A related party is a person or entity that is related to the entity that is preparing its financial statements ("reporting entity").
 SFRS(I) 1-24.9(a) a.
 A person or a close member of that person's family is related to the Group and Company if that person: i. has control or joint control over the reporting entity; ii. has significant influence over the reporting entity; or iii. is a member of the key management personnel of the reporting entity or of a parent of the reporting entity.

-MS Singapore Limited and its Subsidiaries SFRS(I) 1-1.112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) Notes to the Financial Statements SFRS(I) 1-1.51(b)(c) For the financial year ended 31 December 2018 SFRS(I) 1-1.117 SFRS(I) 1-1.122 3.
-Sigr nificant Ac coun ting Policies (cont'd) (u) Related p partie es (cont'd) SFRS(I) 1-24.9(b) b.
-An e ntity is related to the Group and the company if any of the following conditions applies: i. the entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others); ii. one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member); iii. both entities are joint ventures of the same third party; iv. one entity is a joint venture of a third entity and the other entity is an associate of the third entity; v. the entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
+SFRS(I) 1-24.9(b) b.
+An entity is related to the Group and the company if any of the following conditions applies: the entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others); ii. one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member); iii. both entities are joint ventures of the same third party; iv. one entity is a joint venture of a third entity and the other entity is an associate of the third entity; v. the entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
 If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity; vi. the entity is controlled or jointly controlled by a person identified in (a); vii. a person identified in (a) (i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). viii.
-The entity, or any member of a group of which it is a part, provides key management personnel services to the reporting entity or to the parent of the reporting entity. (v) Segment repo orting SFRS(I) 8.5(b) Operating segments are reported in a manner consistent with the internal reporting provided to the executive committee whose members are responsible for allocating resources and assessing performance of the operating segments. (w) Cash and l casł n equivalents SFRS(1) 1-7.45 include c change i For the purpose of presentation in the consolidated statement of cash flows, cash and cash equivalents include cash on hand, deposits with financial institutions which are subject to an insignificant risk of change in value, and bank overdrafts.
-Bank overdrafts are presented as current borrowings on the statements of financial position.
+The entity, or any member of a group of which it is a part, provides key management personnel services to the reporting entity or to the parent of the reporting entity.